himu23369/Deepfake-Detection-Models/Readme.md

 # Deepfake Detection Model

-This repository contains a deep learning-based model for detecting deepfake images.
+This repository contains a deep learning-based model for detecting deepfake multimedia.
 The model uses a combination of multiple pre-trained models, aggregated to provide robust and accurate predictions.
-The goal is to detect whether an image is real or fake.
+The goal is to detect whether the file uploaded is real or fake.

  ![flowchart](./images/flow.png)